+Dresses.
+Occasions.
 No. 5D Shirt Sleeve Order Khaki Shirt Khaki Battledress Trousers Beret Black Web Belt Whistle and Lanyard Ashore in U.K. only, in hot weather, as ordered, when other Ranks R.M. wear No. 3B Dress.
 No. 6A and No. 7 Mess Dress Scarlet Mess Jacket Blue Mess Waistcoat Blue Serge Trousers (a) Mess Dinners. (b) When Naval Officers wear No. 6A and No. 7 Dresses.
-No. 8 Ceremonial Khaki Drill Khaki Drill Tunic Khaki Drill Trousers Cap Sam Browne Belt and Brace Sword When Naval Officers wear No. 8 Dress.
+No. 8 Ceremonial Khaki Drill Khaki Drill Tunie Khaki Drill Trousers Cap Sam Browne Belt, Brace and Frog Sword When Naval Officers wear No. 8 Dress.
 Note.-Helmet to be worn when ordered.
-No. 8A Ceremonial Bush Jacket Bush Jacket } Khaki or Green Drill Trousers } Cap or Green Beret Sam Browne Belt and Brace Sword Medals (a) Ceremonial occasions in hot weather. (b) When Other Ranks R.M. wear No. 5 Dress.
-Note.-Commando Units only.
 Nos.
-9A 9B and 10 Tropical Undress Khaki Drill Tunic Khaki Drill Trousers Cap Sam Browne Belt and Brace Sword (a) When Naval Officers wear Nos.
-9A, 9B and 10 Dresses. (b) When Other Ranks R.M. wear No. 7 Dress.
+9A 9B and 10 Khaki Drill Khaki Drill Tunie Khaki Drill Trousers Cap Sam Browne Belt, Brace and Frog Sword (a) When Naval Officers wear Nos.
+9A, 9B and 10 Dresses. (b) When Other Ranks R.M. wear No. 6A Dress.
+No. 10A Tropical Undress Khaki Cellular Shirt Metal Badges of Rank and Letters "R.M."
+Khaki Drill Trousers Cap Sam Browne Belt, Brace and Frog When Other Ranks R.M. wear No. 7 Dress.
+Notes.-(i) Sword and Medals to be worn when ordered. (ii) Commando Units only-Green Beret to be worn when ordered.
 No. 11B Modified White Ball Dress White Mess Jacket White Mess Waistcoat Blue Serge Trousers When Naval Officers wear No. 11B Dress.
 No. 11A White Mess Dress White Mess Jacket White Mess Waistcoat Blue Serge Trousers Optional Dress, to be worn when Naval Officers wear No. 11A Dress.
 No. 12 White Mess Undress White Mess Jacket Scarlet Kamarband Blue Serge Trousers (a) Mess Dinners. (b) When Naval Officers wear Nos.
 11A and 12 Dresses.
 No. 12A Tropical Mess Undress White Tropical Shirt (Naval Officers' pattern) with detachable Shoulder Straps Scarlet Kamarband Blue Serge Trousers (a) Optional Dress for informal evening wear in hot climates. (b) When Naval Officers wear No. 12A Dress.
-No. 13 and No. 13A Tropical Dress Shirt or Bush Jacket } Khaki or Green Drill Shorts } Beret Hosetops Black Web Belt Black Anklets (a) Routine duties ashore and afloat in hot weather. (b) When Naval Officers wear Nos.
+No. 13 and No. 13A Tropical Dress Khaki Cellular Shirt Metal Badges of Rank and Letters "R.M."
+Khaki Drill Shorts Cap Hosetops Black Web Belt Black Anklets (a) Routine duties ashore and afloat in hot weather. (b) When Naval Officers wear Nos.
 13 and 13A Dresses.
 No. 14 Action Dress Khaki Shirt Blue Serge Trousers Cap or Blue Beret When Naval Officers wear No. 14 Dress.
-15 Tropical Battledress Bush Jacket } Khaki or Green Drill Trousers } Beret Black Web Belt Black Anklets No Medal Ribbons (a) Military training ashore and afloat. (b) Active Service ashore.
+No. 15 Tropical Battledress Khaki Cellular Shirt Metal Badges of Rank and Letters "R.M."
+Khaki Drill Trousers Beret Black Web Belt Black Anklets No Medal Ribbons (a) Military training ashore and afloat. (b) Active Service ashore.

-\ Officers not in possession of Sword and Scabbard are not required to provide these articles for the present.
+Officers not in possession of Sword and Scabbard are not required to provide these articles for the present.